Code-Institute-Submissions/GurraT-LittleS/README.md

 3. Click on the Contact field in the SubSection (applicable for all pages)

 - To report an Issue there is following options to open Form to report an Issue
-1. Click on the Report an Issue buttom(wrench icon) in the Header (applicable for all pages)
+1. Click on the Report an Issue buttom(paperfiling icon) in the Header (applicable for all pages)
 2. Click on the Report an Issue field in the SubSection (applicable for all pages)

 - To get information about what is included in the rent and where to find assets such as laundary there is following options to open Living Here pages
-1. Click on the About the living field in the Navbar (applicable for all pages)
+1. Click on the Living Here field in the Navbar (applicable for all pages)
-2. Click on the About the living field in the SubSection (applicable for all pages)
+2. Click on the Living Here field in the SubSection (applicable for all pages)

 - To get information about rules and guidelines there is following options to open Guidelines page
 1. Click on the Guidelines field in the Navbar (applicable for all pages)